-If you and your spouse have children the parent with whom the children do not reside will probably be paying child support to the other.
+If you and your spouse have children, the parent with whom the children do not reside will probably be paying child support.

-Step 1: Determine the combined incomes of both parents, including regular self-employment income, and deducting Social Security and local taxes, up to a technical maximum of $141,000 per year (beyond that income figure need must be established but the Court can, basically do what it feels is appropriate as long as it does not abuse its discretion).
+Step 1: Determine the combined incomes of both parents, including regular self-employment income, and deducting Social Security and local taxes, up to a technical maximum of $154,000 per year (beyond that income figure the Court can, what it feels is appropriate use its discretion based on certain facts to award an amount of support above the cap).
 Income to be used takes into account income from basically all sources and in some cases, benefits provided by an employer as well.
 The technical starting point is “total income” found on line 22 of current IRS form 1040.
 Other forms of non-taxable income also count for child support purposes.

 Step 2: Multiply the party’s income by the following percentages: